Life insurance is also known as ‘life assurance’, or ‘life cover’.

 - What if you don’t die but you are too poorly to work?
 Income protection may be needed rather than life cover.

 - Do you need flexible cover that can adapt as your life changes?
 Some plans offer the addition and removal of covers plus flexibility to change sums insured.

 - Does cover need to be inflation proofed by index linking?
 This will preserve the real value of the benefits, although this is not usually appropriate for mortgage cover.

 - Have you already been ill?
 Some illnesses will cause cover to be declined, or the premium increased (‘loaded’) to cover the additional risk of a claim.

 - What is your lifestyle?
 Do you have potentially dangerous hobbies?
-Do you travel overseas a lot with your job?
-Do you drive a lot?
-Are you the perfect weight but just not tall enough – or put another way, a rather large body mass index?
+Or travel overseas a lot with your job?
+Does your work involve a lot of driving?
+Are you overweight?

 - What is your budget?
-It is no use being advised to take a range of cover if you simply cannot afford it.
+It is no use being advised to take a package of cover if you simply cannot afford it.

 See here for details of the types of life assurance plans that can be arranged.

 A meeting with Robert will allow him to gather your circumstances together and understand your needs.
 He can then give you the correct life insurance advice.